oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ## Overview
 In general you have to do
-the following six steps for submitting changes to the Oscar source:
+the following six steps for submitting changes to the OSCAR source:

 1. Fork the main Oscar.jl repository.
 For this go to the [Oscar.jl GitHub page](https://github.com/oscar-system/Oscar.jl) and click on "Fork" at the